robtweed/golgi/TUTORIAL.md

       let demoComponent = await golgi.renderComponent('demo-div-3', 'body', context);
       demoComponent.setState({text: demoComponent.spanTag.tagName});

-You can see from this that the *spanTag* property created by the *golgi-prop* attribute gives us access directly to the *span* tag within our instance of the *demo-div* WebComponent.
+You can see from this that the *spanTag* property created by the *golgi:prop* attribute gives us access directly to the *span* tag within our instance of the *demo-div* WebComponent.